 MALLS – Los Angeles has tons of malls, but only two are worth visiting: the Hollywood/Highland Center and Third Street Promenade.
 The rest are simply orgies of consumerism, often with no culture at all.
 Some people might recommend the Americana in Glendale or The Grove near West Hollywood.
 These are the worst!
 Manufactured, fake cultures, what tourists think Los Angeles should be, going here is like going to a Vegas Hotel and then claiming to have gone to the actual destination.

-GLENDALE, BEL AIR, BRENTWOOD, ORANGE COUNTY, BEVERLY HILLS – I already mentioned Beverly Hills when discussing Rodeo Drive; avoid these other cities for the same reasons.
+GLENDALE, BEL AIR, BRENTWOOD, ORANGE COUNTY, CALABASAS, BEVERLY HILLS – I already mentioned Beverly Hills when discussing Rodeo Drive; avoid these other cities for the same reasons.
 If you really feel the need to visit a rich neighborhood, then drive Mulholland Drive.
 At least you’ll get good views out of it.

 UNSAFE PLACES – If you are worried about safety, you should know that Los Angeles, like rest of the country, has seen crime fall dramatically in the last twenty years.
 Crime in Los Angeles is the lowest it’s been in fifty years and, despite a reputation to the contrary, Los Angeles is one of the safer cities in the US.
 In all but robbery and arson, Los Angeles has lower crime rates than half of US cities with populations over 250,000 people.
 Los Angeles’s violent crime, rape, assault, and larceny rates are lower than two-thirds of these cities and for property crime and burglary, Los Angeles has crime rates lower than ninety percent of these cities.
 All this despite having more than four million people spread across almost 500 square miles.

 That being said, Los Angeles does have unsafe places.
 Actually, at night it has unsafe places.
 If the sun is shining and you’re not stupid, everywhere in Los Angeles is safe.
 At night, it is a good idea to avoid East LA, South LA, East Hollywood, and Van Nuys.
 Luckily, other than Exposition Park, USC, and Watts Towers (all in South LA), there isn’t much to see in these areas anyway.
-See Watts Towers from the Blue line and leave Exposition Park/USC before the sun sets and you’ll have nothing to worry about.
+See Watts Towers from the Blue Line and leave Exposition Park/USC before nightfall and you’ll have nothing to worry about.
 If you have to go to USC at night, simply park on campus and then drive home; you’ll be fine.